H1B Visa Guide: Everything You Need to Know About the H1B Visa

 For all H1B cap-subject petitions, a separate registration application is required.
 This must be done for each potential worker.
 If the electronic registration application is selected, petitioners can then submit Form I-129.
 Previously, petitioners had to be submit the I-129 every year, even without knowing whether their petition was chosen.

-Remember, you should submit two copies of your H1B petition.
-You must mail your application to the appropriate USCIS Service Center.
-One should be the original and the second, a copy, for consular processing.
+the petitioner files Form I-129 (Petition for a Nonimmigrant Worker) with the appropriate USCIS service center as listed on the official instructions.
+Follow the current USCIS filing instructions carefully (including whether copies are required and where to file).
+Separate consular processing (visa stamping) is handled later through the Department of State.
 The appropriate USCIS delivery address will vary.
 Please go on USCIS.GOV and check the filing location based on your employment details.
 An immigration lawyer can assist you in determining where your petition should be mailed.

 To file for your H1B visa, here are some of the documents that you may need: